Cooking with Portobello Mushrooms

 If you’re like me, you’ve walked right past the portobellos in the specialty section of stores like Fresh Fields and the Gourmet Giant.
 Portobellos are those huge brown mushrooms with dirt on the stems, which is inhibiting if you’ve heard that washing mushrooms is ill-advised.

 A dinner at City Café convinced me I should try cooking them – indeed, it sent me on a portobello mushroom-crazed bender.
-City Café has a grilled portobello mushroom sandwich on its spring menu, which, at $11, I would normally ignore as pure California trendiness.
+City Café had a grilled portobello mushroom sandwich on its spring menu, which, at $11 (this was years ago) I would normally ignore as pure California trendiness.
 But a friend had recently told me about a memorable portobello mushroom grilled over charcoal, so I ordered the sandwich.

 In the City Café sandwich, the grilled mushroom was sliced on the bias (as one would slice a flank steak) and the slices sat plumply between two slices of toasted walnut bread (from the Uptown Bakery), together with goat cheese and grilled red and yellow peppers.
 I added the fresh watercress served on the side and took my first bite.
 Splendid!